-If you decide to go through an automatic car wash, go with a touchless wash, and be ready to apply a protective coating or spray wax after.
+If you decide to go through an automatic car wash, choose a touchless carwash, and be ready to apply a protective coating or spray wax afterward.
 Get out, dry the car, and use a spray wax and microfiber cloth to apply.

 But really, avoid automatic car washes at all cost if you care about your vehicle’s paint.

 Car enthusiast with a strong love for detailing cars!
 I’m always keeping up with the latest industry news and watching out for the newest cars to be released.
 Wishing a lot of these fancy concept cars would come to life but they never do.
 Follow me for automotive news, detailing tips and repair help.